BarCodeReader/SODEvalToolkit/tools/README.md

 1. Get the `.mat` file of the results: Just run `evaluate_models.m` in matlab.
 2. Plot these value: You can run `draw_curves.m` in matlab.
 3. Export the results in the folder `Results` by running `mat2excel.m`
+4. (Optional) Change the excel's data to latex code with <http://www.tablesgenerator.com/>

 **NOTE**:
 * Please read the configuration items carefully when using the code to avoid unnecessary erors.
 If you have more questions, you can create a new issue.